Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Simplicity, functionality, and elegance – these are the hallmarks of Danish, Swedish, Norwegian, and Finnish brands.
 Denmark, in particular, is known for its sleek lines and refined design.
 Danish brands are also most likely to offer a touch of luxury and sophisticated glamour.

-Denmark is also the only Nordic country that hosts its own Fashion Week.
+Denmark stands out as the only Nordic country to celebrate its own Fashion Week.

 Some of the most popular brands include: